5 Best Decision Making Activities for Middle School

 To dedicate more time to decision making in your lessons, you could combine this option with the next one on the list!

 4. Decision Making and Problem Solving Activity from The Sunny Sunshine Student Support Store

-The Sunny Sunshine Student Support Store is another well-known vendor on TpT with great resources any middle school teacher will love.
+The Sunny Sunshine Student Support Store is another well-known vendor on Teachers Pay Teachers with great resources any middle school teacher will love.